symfony/symfony-docs/workflow.rst

 Examples
 --------

-The simples workflow looks like this.
+The simplest workflow looks like this.
 It contains two places and one transition.

 .. image:: /_images/components/workflow/simple.png